WLTZ: Lewis ownership

 On November 15, 1993, station management announced the WLTZ news department would be dissolved on November 24, citing low ratings and lack of "wide market acceptance".
 The news came as a shock to the seven-member news staff, all but one of whom were laid off.
+By this time, the station was deep in fourth place; its 6 p.m. newscast attracted only a tenth of the ratings of market leader WTVM and was well behind Star Trek: The Next Generation on WXTX.
 The station had no regular local newscasts for the next 14 years.
-However, it did invite one of the staffers it fired, veteran Columbus newscaster Al Fleming, to produce short news breaks to air during NBC's coverage of the 1996 Summer Olympics.
+However, it did invite one of the staffers it fired, Fleming, to produce short news breaks to air during NBC's coverage of the 1996 Summer Olympics.

 Lewis announced it would sell WLTZ in 1994 to Piney Creek Broadcasting, headed by Ruth Allen Ollison, which would contract with Jack Pezold, owner of Fox affiliate WXTX, to provide its programs under a local marketing agreement (LMA).
 Pezold would also finance the sale for Piney Creek.
-The proposed transaction led to a petitions to deny by WRBL and WTVM.
+The proposed transaction led to petitions to deny by WRBL and WTVM.
 While the sale appeared to be "almost a done deal" by February 1995, when the FCC rejected the challenges from the competing local stations, the deal fell through that April after Congress ended a tax certificate program that encouraged the sale of broadcast stations to minorities.